The History of Basketball for Kids

 Reception of the New Sport

 When first introduced, it was received with little enthusiasm, but interest grew quickly.
 By 1892, basketball was played by many schools as the 'New Game'.
-Many proposed to call the game "Naismith Ball," but James insisted that since they had a ball and a basket, they should call it basket ball.
+Many proposed to call the game "Naismith Ball," but James insisted that since they had a ball and a basket, they should call it “basket ball.”

 The National Basketball Association

-Basketball for women began at Smith College in 1892, when Senda Berenson taught the sport to her students, to promote physical activities.
+Basketball for women began at Smith College in 1892, when Senda Berenson taught the sport to her students, hoping to promote physical activities.
 She also divided the court into three areas and created the positions of guard, center and forward.
 Women's basketball became an official sport in the Olympic Games in 1976, which led to a massive increase in popularity.
 In 1982, the National Collegiate Athletic Association began sponsoring the sport, an important milestone for women's basketball.

 On April 4, 1896, the first intercollegiate game of women's basketball was played when Stanford and California faced off with teams of nine players.
 The game ended as a 2 - 1 victory for Stanford.
 In 1895, Clara Gregory Baer published the first book of women's basketball rules.
 Many countries around the world have since established professional women's basketball leagues, including the WNBA in the United States, and other professional leagues in Japan, England and Australia.